<img alt="" src="https://secure.wire0poor.com/215720.png" style="display:none;">

 5. Learning and Improving

-These 10 notorious examples can serve as a guide for reputation crisis recovery or even a set of cautionary tales which may help anticipate potential disasters before they happen.
+These 10 infamous examples can serve as a guide for corporate reputation crisis recovery or even a set of cautionary tales which may help anticipate potential disasters before they happen.
 By studying these cases, companies can better equip themselves to protect and enhance the reputations of their enterprises, ensuring they weather any storm that comes their way.

 Tag(s): Enterprise